josephholsten/qrencoder/README.txt

 This gem requires you to build the C library lib <tt>libqrcode.a</tt> available from http://megaui.net/fukuchi/works/qrencode/index.en.html.

+This gem is built against libqrcode version qrencode-3.1.0 only.

 Normally, the build process also expects you to install <tt>libpng</tt>, but this is only used for the <tt>qrenc</tt> command-line utility and can be avoided